josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 Let's quickly examine the social class categories.
 The calls to `margins` are identical, but they operate slightly differently with the random effects.
-Recall that the `margins` command works by assuming every row data is a given social class, then uses the observed values of the other fixed effets and the regression equation to predict the outcome, and averaging to obtain the marginal means.
+Recall that the `margins` command works by assuming every row data is a given social class, then uses the observed values of the other fixed effects and the regression equation to predict the outcome, and averaging to obtain the marginal means.
 This is *not* the case with the random effects;
 the random effects (^$^\kappa_j^$^) are assumed to be 0.
 So for any given household, the marginal mean could be higher or lower, but on aggregate across all households, we are estimating the marginal means.